Eco-DiscordLink/EcoDiscordPlugin/README.md

 Add predefined messages in Discord and invoke them ingame using the /Snippet command.
 For a full list of all supported input modules, see the [input module list](Modules.md#inputs).
 * `Discord Roles`
-Automatically assign roles to users based on their ingame specializations and demograhics.
+Automatically assign roles to users based on their ingame specializations, demograhics and elected titles.
 For a full list of all supported role modules, see the [role module list](Modules.md#roles).
 * `Troubleshooting Tools`
 DiscordLink comes with [troubleshooting commands](Commands.md#SAT) that you can use both in Eco and in Discord, to help diagnose configuration errors.